hpalo/Obj2RasterTekTxt/README.md

 -1 0 -1 0.001113 0.998887 -0 -1 -0
 1 0 -1 0.998887 0.998887 -0 -1 -0
 </pre>
 That can be loaded by Raster Tek's tutorials.
+There are 8 values per row: 3 for a position, 2 for a texture coordinate and 3 for a normal.
 You must use "Triangulated Mesh" when exporting a model from Blender as Raster Tek does not support quads as a faces.

-# Compiling the project
+# Compiling the Project
 This project was created using Visual Studio and Windows but this should compile on other platforms as well.
-To build the project on Windows create an empty project or a console project and remove all existing files.
-Copy all files in the source folder into the project's directory.
-Add files in the source folder into the project.
-If everything went well the application should build.
+First, clone the project.
+To build the project on Windows create an empty project.
+Copy the source folder into the empty project's directory.
+Add files in the source folder into the project in Visual Studio.
+For example, add .h files into "Header Files" and .cpp files into "Source Files".
+Finally, set C++ Language Standard to "ISO C++17 Standard" in Project Properties -> C/C++ -> Language.
+Build the project and use the application in command prompt in the following way:
+<pre>appname pyramid.obj pyramid.txt</pre>
+You can test the application using the file "pyramid.obj" that is in the repo.
+After conversion a converted file "pyramid.txt" should be created and it can be used in the Raster Tek's tutorials.